fortran-lang/stdlib/doc/specs/stdlib_selection.md

 `arg_select` does not modify `a`, unlike `select`.

-While it is essential that that `indx` contains the integers 1:size(a), the code does not check for this.
+While it is essential that that `indx` contains the integers 1:size(a) (in any order), the code does not check for this.

 Selection of a single value should have runtime of O(`size(a)`), so it is asymptotically faster than sorting `a` entirely.